Academy Interprovincial: Munster 29 Ulster 21

 Captain Johnny Stewart crosses for Ulster’s second half try. © The Front Row Union

-Ulster did produce the best try of the game with a multi-phased play taking them from their own 22 to the Munster five yard line before Ulster’s captain Johnny Stewart spotted a gap in the Munster defence to dive over as the game went into the last ten minutes; and that really should have been it.
+Ulster did produce the best try of the game with a multi-phased play taking them from their own 22 to the Munster five yard line before Ulster’s captain spotted a gap in the Munster defence to dive over as the game went into the last ten minutes; and that really should have been it.

-The home side had different ideas and with winger Conor Fitzgerald creating havoc down the Munster left the home side ran in two late tries, both converted, to take the game.
+The home side had different ideas and with winger creating havoc down the Munster left the home side ran in two late tries, both converted, to take the game.
 There were some serious lapses in the Ulster defence but Munster lads just wanted it more and thoroughly deserved their win.

 Final score: Munster 29 Ulster 21.

-Ulster Development Squad: Conor Kelly, Angus Kernohan, Stewart Moore, Rory Butler, Robert Balacoune, Michael Lowry, Johnny Stewart, Tom O’Hagan, Alexander Clarke, Tom O’Toole, Jack Regan, Matthew Dalton, Aaron Hall, Matthew Agnew, Joe Dunleavey.
+Ulster Development Squad: Conor Kelly, Angus Kernohan, Stewart Moore, Rory Butler, Robert Baloucoune, Michael Lowry, Johnny Stewart, Tom O’Hagan, Alexander Clarke, Tom O’Toole, Jack Regan, Matthew Dalton, Aaron Hall, Matthew Agnew, Joe Dunleavey.
 Replacements: Zac McCall, Eric O’Sullivan, Josh Bill, Peter Cooper, John McCusker, Greg Jones, Zac Ward, Michael Strong.

 Following their defeat to Ulster Clubs last week, that’s now two games in a row where the Development side have been a touch lacklustre.
 It looked as though they thought they had the game won in the first half but they struggled to move up the gears when Muster fought back in the second half.